15 Life-Saving Survival Skills Most People Are Missing

 Image Credit: Shutterstock.

 Perhaps the most important survival skill is mental toughness.
 Learn techniques to manage fear, maintain hope, and make clear decisions under stress.
 Understand the stages of psychological response to disaster situations.
 Practice mindfulness and stress-management techniques.
-In survival situations, your mindset can be the determining factor between giving up and pushing through to survival.
+In survival situations, your mindset can determine between giving up and pushing through to survival.

 Image Credit: Shutterstock.